 Diversity Events and Facts for PEI

-Prince Edward Island enjoys a mix of different ethnicities, cultural groups, religions, sexual orientations, and abilities from all over the world.
+Prince Edward Island enjoys a mix of different ethnicities, cultural groups, religions, sexual orientations, gender identities and abilities from all over the world.
 The provincial government's Public Service Commission values this diversity, because it is a source of strength, vitality and prosperity.

 Popular cultural diversity festivals in PEI:

 - Buddhist Vesak day

 - Deepawali Indian festival

 - Nepalese Vijay Dashami Festival